-We all want the best for our families, but working out which is the best stroller for twins, with all the different options available, can give you a headache.
-Strollers are never an easy purchase, and as the mother of twins, you've got your work doubly cut out for you.
+We all want the best for our families, but working out which stroller for twins is right for you, with all the different options available, can give you a headache.
+Strollers are never a simple purchase, and as the mother of twins, you've got your work doubly cut out for you.

-That's why we put together this guide.
-In it, you can find all the best double strollers for twins on the market, from frame strollers for newborns all the way to high end city strollers.
+That's why we put together this twin stroller guide.
+In it, you will find the double strollers on the market that are worth a consideration, from frame strollers for newborns all the way to high end city twin strollers.

 First let's take a look at stroller frames, which are usually the best option for the first few months, and then we'll dive into the standard double strollers.

 Frame strollers are an invaluable tool in any new mom or mom to be's life, especially if she lies more on the petite side.
-Now, you might be asking yourself why, and why you shouldn't just buy a standard stroller for twins.
+Now, you might be asking yourself why, and why you shouldn't just buy a standard twin stroller.
 Well, the answer is simple:

 A frame stroller is a stroller designed specifically to be used with your babies carseats for the first few months of their lives.